-A Zion Backcountry Canyon Adventure Overnight
+A Zion Canyon Exploration and Backcountry Overnight

 Friends from ZAC, Robby and Hayley, had descended a way-backcountry newly found canyon near Zion, and said it was really cool.
 Most Zion-area canyons are rather rappel oriented, but this one was down-climb oriented, saving its two rappels for the end.
 Being way-backcountry, the adventure insisted on being an overnight.
 Cassy Brown had a 2-week gap between working the floor at ZAC and her winter gig working the desk at a local hotel.
 The weather was holding.
 Sure, daylight hours were scarce, but that’s why the gods made headlamps and alarm clocks.
 Adventure planned.